sass/sass-site/source/documentation/values/calculations.md

 #### `round()`

 {% compatibility 'dart: "1.65.0"', 'libsass: false', 'ruby: false', 'feature: "min and max syntax"' %}
-  LibSass, Ruby Sass, and versions of Dart Sass prior to 1.65.0 *always* parse `round()` as a Sass function.
-To create a plain CSS calculation for those implementations, you can write something like `round(#{$strategy, $number, $step})` instead.
+  LibSass, Ruby Sass, and versions of Dart Sass prior to 1.65.0, as well as Dart Sass 1.66.x, *always* parse `round()` as a Sass function.
+To use a plain CSS function for those implementations, you can write something like `round(#{$strategy, $number, $step})` instead.
 {% endcompatibility %}